Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we introduce an extension of a threat model where security interventions have fairness implications in machine learning systems.
-We outline the first two parity metrics to help capture these implications. ${AUC}_{acc}$ (accuracy over attack budgets) measures the parity between subgroups when introducing a robustness training defense and preprocessing-based defense. ${AUC}_{FPR}$ (false rejection over levels of security) measures biases in rejection methods that attempt not to classify adversarial attacks.
-Within our case studies of robustness training, we find this lessens parity for users in the gender and accent subgroups and that large-scale pretraining increases parity but weakly decreases in the case of age.
-We further this analysis by examining cases where the noise level increases while the level of adversarial budget decreases ${AUC}_{acc}$ parity.
+This work considers security defenses' fairness implications in machine learning systems.
+We outline the two parity metrics to help capture these implications. ${AUC}_{acc}$ (accuracy over attack budgets) measures the parity between subgroups when introducing a robustness training defense and preprocessing-based defense. ${AUC}_{FPR}$ (false rejection over levels of security) measures biases in rejection methods that do not attempt to classify adversarial attacks.
+We showcase how these measurements and evaluations can result in actionable studies of defenses.

-For our rejection method, we compared randomized smoothing and neural rejection.
-We achieved higher FPR parity across all groups by increasing the number of samples with randomized smoothing.
-We also observe much lower false positivity rates in randomized smoothing than in neural rejection.
-We recommend utilizing methods such as randomized smoothing that allow for multiple axes of configuration (security threshold and the number of samples) to allow for more equal defenses.

-We acknowledge that this work relies on the availability of labels for subgroups that can be difficult to obtain in all domains.
-We also recognize the limitations of such a case study in speech command recognition to not apply directly to other domains.
-Future work must find benchmarks to address this problem.
-We hope that by introducing these metrics in this domain and conducting case studies, we can provide awareness of the problem and spur work to address the development and research of equal defenses in machine learning security.